komuw/ong/README.md

 Taken mainly from the talk; `How I Write HTTP Web Services after Eight Years`[1][2] by Mat Ryer.

-You really should not be using this code/library.
-The Go `net/http` package is more than enough.
+You really should not use this library/toolkit.
-If you need some extra bits, may I suggest the awesome [github.com/gorilla](https://github.com/gorilla) web toolkit.
+Instead, use the Go `net/http` package; and if you need some extra bits, may I suggest the awesome [github.com/gorilla](https://github.com/gorilla) web toolkit.

 This library is made just for me, it might be unsafe & it does not generally accept code contributions.